Meet our Frontend Engineering and video expert: Haithem Mosbahi

 In this episode, we are discussing enterprise video trends and user experience with Haithem Mosbahi, who’s responsible, among other things, for movingimage’s user interface and API.

 What is your role at movingimage, and what is your team in charge of?

 At movingimage I work as a Frontend Engineer.
-My team (FlyingFox) is responsible for building the user interface and the API of our Enterprise Video Platform.
-We are a cross functional team where frontend and backend developers, along with QA engineers, collaborate to build our innovative enterprise video platform.
+My team (FlyingFox) is a cross-functional team where frontend and backend developers, along with QA engineers, collaborate to build our innovative enterprise video platform.
 Furthermore, the team is responsible for one of our video platform’s core components, which is the video playback component.
 It’s used across the platform in different products and can be easily customized to meet the needs of our customers.

 Yes, it definitely does.
 Working agile at movingimage means that we have the chance to review our work on a regular basis and thus to make sure we don’t diverge from the goal, ensuring that the product offers the benefits and features needed to provide the customer with value.
 As a FrontEnd Developer, getting early feedback from the UX designer and the product owner has helped me a lot in improving my work before delivering a new feature to the end-user.
 Additionally, working agile has helped us as a team to quickly respond to changes, not only in customer requirements but also in adopting new technologies.

 How do the developers work with UX to improve user interfaces and user experience?

 As a frontend developer, I work closely with designers and UX experts to provide our customers with a simple, efficient, and easy to use user interface.
 Moreover, we proactively give each other feedback during design and implementation, then test to achieve the best user experience.
 The workflow of a new feature goes from completing user research and understanding user needs to create a design that we discuss within the team before jumping into the implementation.